ANLY521/strings-for-similarity-carmenfwang/README.md

 **TODO:**
 Describe each metric in ~ 1 sentence

+1. **NIST**: NIST evaluates the quality of the text which has been translated using machine translation, and NIST calculation is based on weighted averaging on n-gram informativeness.
+2. **BLEU**: BLEU evaluates the quality of the text which has been machine-translated by measuring how similar texts are.
+3. **WER**: Word Error Rate is an Automatic Speech Recognition metric which is based on Levenshtein at the word-level and aligns the hypothesis word sequence with the reference word sequence using string alignment.
+4. **LCS**: Longest Common Substring measures the similarity of two texts by finding the longest common substring between them; the longer the substring is, the more similar the two texts are.
+5. **EDIT DIST**: Edit distance measures the similarity by counting the minimum number of operations required to transform one text to the other text.

 **TODO:** Fill in the correlations.
 Expected output for DEV is provided; it is ok if your actual result varies slightly due to preprocessing/system difference, but the difference should be quite small.